-Forsys Metals Corp. (the "Company") is engaged in the acquisition, exploration and development of mineral properties located in Namibia, Africa.
-The Company's principal focus is on bringing its wholly-owned Norasa Uranium Project ("Norasa") into production.
+Forsys Metals Corp. and its subsidiary companies (collectively the "Company") are engaged in the acquisition, exploration and development of mineral properties located in Namibia, Africa.
+The Company's principal focus is on bringing its wholly owned Norasa Uranium Project ("Norasa") into production.
 Norasa is the consolidation of the Valencia and Namibplaas Uranium Projects.